ozontech/kelp/README.md

 ## 🐘 Gradle Plugin
 In addition to the IDE plugin, you can optionally use a companion gradle plugin.
 It has 2 features/gradle tasks:
-1. `kelpCheckIdePluginPresence` — Notifies if Kelp IDE plugin is absent or has an incorrect version.
+1. `kelpCheckIdePluginPresence` — Notifies if Kelp IDE plugin is absent.
 Can fail the build or print out a warning in the console.
 2. `kelpCheckDemoAppApk` — Checks presence and version of the design system demo app apk.
 Downloads one if needed.

 You can enable/disable these features independently.